nicola-deb/software-testing-portfolio/QA_Methodologies/Defect_Reporting.md

 It is important to understand how to write a bug report that provides meaningful information for the person reviewing it whether that is:

-- the Developer analysing the issue and designing the fix
+- the Developer analysing the issue and designing the fix.
 - the Project Manager who needs to track and/or understand how severely it impacts the product and the project timelines.
 - the QA team who can perform Fault-Slip Analysis on the issue to improve testing processes to potentially find similar issues earlier.

 <br>
 <br>

-**_The ISTQB standard of a Bug Report includes:_**
+**_The ISTQB description of a Bug Report includes:_**

 - Unique identifier
 - Title with a short summary of the anomaly being reported